PoCInnovation/Pool2023/Software/day04/2 - Docker/README.md

-# PoC Software Pool 2022 - Day 04 - Docker
+# PoC Software Pool 2023 - Day 04 - Docker

 **Day purposes**

-✔️ Understand devOps interests.
+✔️ Understand DevOps interests.

-✔️ Learn basics of Docker.
+✔️ Learn the basics of Docker.

-✔️ Create simple image.
+✔️ Create a simple image.

-✔️ Deploy a complete stack with docker-compose.
+✔️ Deploy a complete stack with `docker compose`.

 ## Introduction

-When it's time to deploy an application, you will face various problems :
+When it's time to deploy an application, you will face various problems:
 - How scale on various servers?
 - How build your app for several architectures?
 - How manage dependencies and linked services that work with your app?